Leadership Advisory Council

 Jonathan S. Bush is the co-founder and Chief Executive Officer of athenahealth, a Watertown, Massachusetts-based health care technology company founded in 1997.
 In 2000, Bush raised more than $10 million in venture capital funding to support athenahealth, which launched a successful IPO in 2007.
 Before founding athenahealth, Bush served as an associate of J. Bush & Company, Inc., and a consultant at Booz Allen Hamilton, where he was a member of its Managed Care Strategy Group.
 Bush is the New York Times bestselling author, with Stephen L. Baker, of Where Does It Hurt?: An Entrepreneur’s Guide to Fixing Health Care.

-Rick Cotton was recently appointed Special Counsel for Interagency Initiatives by Governor Cuomo.
-Mr. Cotton joins the administration following 25 years at NBC Universal, where he has held numerous positions, including EVP, General Counsel, and President and Managing Director of CNBC Europe in London.
+Rick Cotton serves as Executive Director of the Port Authority of New York and New Jersey after previously being appointed Special Counsel for Interagency Initiatives by Governor Cuomo.
+Mr. Cotton joined the administration following 25 years at NBC Universal, where he has held numerous positions, including EVP, General Counsel, and President and Managing Director of CNBC Europe in London.
 He also served as Executive Secretary to the Department at the U.S. Department of Health, Education and welfare under Secretary Joseph A. Califano, Jr. and Special Assistant for Renewable Energy to Deputy Secretary of Energy John Sawhill at the U.S. Department of Energy.

 President & CEO, CTG Health Solutions